-Diane P. Koenker (Emerita, starting Fall 2017) specializes in modern Russia and the Soviet Union and comparative working-class history.
+Diane P. Koenker (Emerita) specializes in modern Russia and the Soviet Union and comparative working-class history.
 Publications include Club Red: Vacation Travel and the Soviet Dream (2013), an edited collection, with Anne E. Gorsuch, The Socialist Sixties: Crossing Borders in the Second World (2013); Republic of Labor: Russian Printers and Soviet Socialism, 1918-1930 (2005); Strikes and Revolution in Russia, 1917 (1989, with William G. Rosenberg); Moscow Workers and the 1917 Revolution (1981); and Eduard Dune, Notes of a Red Guard (1993, editor and translator, with S. A. Smith); she served as editor of Slavic Review from 1996 to 2006, and she is working on a new book on consumption, food, and consumer services in the Soviet 1960s.
-From January 2018, she will be the Director of the School of Slavonic and East European Studies, University College London.
+In January 2018, she became Director of the School of Slavonic and East European Studies, University College London.

-Other faculty with expertise in Russian history include:
+Other faculty in history with expertise in Russian history:

 - David Cooper – (Department of Slavic Languages and Literatures: Czech, Slovak, and Russian literatures)